horrendo/pg_test/README.md

 We have adopted the use of [pgTAP](https://pgtap.org/) as our postgres database testing framework.
 It provides an extremely comprehensive suite of assertion functions but the associated command line test runner (pg_prove) is based on Perl and requires a bit of setup to run.

 I decided to write a substitute based on [Crystal](https://crystal-lang.org/) because it can be compiled into a single standalone executable.
-Plus I was looking for something to push me into learning the language. :smiley:
+Plus I was looking for something to push me into learning the language.

 ## Running locally